 During the hatching season, nests deemed at risk from light pollution will be protected by teams who stay on the beaches.
 During this time, you will conduct experiments to evaluate the orientation behaviour of newly hatched turtles as they attempt to crawl towards the sea, in response to present levels of light pollution.
 The results will help us better predict which nests are under risk of orientation disruption, and will also be useful in demonstrating the extent of the problem of light pollution and the lack of controls that could limit the problem.

-You will be staying in a rented apartment, sharing a room with other members of your team.
-The accommodation includes a shared kitchen, bathroom, and a balcony with a large table for group gatherings and meals.
-All rooms have a shared bathroom with hot water and kitchenette that is equipped with cookware, utensils, and a shared fridge.
+You will be staying in rented apartments.
+The accommodation includes a shared bedroom, bathroom, small balcony with a table (per room) and a large garden full of fruit trees, and an area full of picnic benches used for group gatherings and meals.
+As an environmentally friendly organisation, hot water is available during daytime hours.
+There is also a kitchenette per room that comes with cookware, utensils, and a shared fridge.
 You will be able to shop in local grocery stores and use the project facilities for your own meal preparation.

 A day in the life of a volunteer in Argostoli